Nayatel

 Nayatel (نیاٹیل) is an Internet Service Provider (ISP) with its headquarters located in Islamabad, Pakistan.
 It was founded in 2006 and is currently led by CEO Wahaj-us-Siraj.

 It provides telephone, fiber-based broadband internet and television services to residential and corporate customers in nine cities across Pakistan.

 History

 Micronet Broaband (Pvt.)
-Limited (MBL) was Pakistan's first DSL operator, launched in July 2002 by co-founders Wahaj-us-Siraj and Saad Saleem.
+Limited (MBL) was Pakistan's first DSL operator, launched in July 2002 by co-founders Wahaj-us-Siraj, Aqeel Khurshid and Saad Saleem.

 In 2006, Nayatel was created as a subsidiary of Micronet Broadband (Pvt.)
 Limited (MBL) as Pakistan's first Fiber-to-the-Home (FTTH) service provider.

 Nayatel's services were exclusive to the twin cities of Islamabad and Rawalpindi, however, in 2016, they expanded to Faisalabad and in 2018, Peshawar was added to their coverage area.

 Products

 Voice

 Nayatel offers fixed-line telephone services as an option to all subscribers.

 Internet

 Fiber-to-the-home (FTTH) Internet is offered to residential consumers with plans ranging from 20 Mbit/s to 300 Mbit/s.